baptdes/Genshin-YOLO-Detection/DATASET_PREPARATION.md

 ## Source Images

 To build our dataset, we gathered images from two primary sources: screenshots from our own gameplay and images sourced from the internet.
-To enhance the variety, we also utilized the in-game camera functionality, which allowed us to capture focused images of specific objects, providing a richer and more diverse dataset.
+To enhance the variety, we also utilized the in-game camera functionality, which allowed us to capture focused images of objects/characters, providing a more diverse dataset.

 Below are examples of the types of images included in our dataset: